-Although we think of “the Crusades” as the series of major Christian military expeditions in the Middle East (and North Africa, and Greece that one time) that took place in the 11th-13th centuries, the Crusading movement actually encompassed much more than that.
+Although we think of “the Crusades” as the numbered (anachronistically) series of Christian military expeditions in the Middle East (and North Africa, and Greece that one time) that took place in the 11th-13th centuries, the Crusading movement actually encompassed much more than that.
 The Reconquista in Iberia was, for a time, treated as a Crusade, for example.
-There was the “Alexandrian Crusade” of 1365, which brought Christian fighters back to the Middle East to sack the city of Alexandria and, uh, that’s it.
-Crusades didn’t necessarily have to involve Muslims.
+There was also the “Alexandrian Crusade” of 1365, which brought Christian fighters back to the Middle East to sack the city of Alexandria.
+Crusades didn’t even have to involve Muslims.
 The Albigensian Crusade in the early 13th century targeted the Cathars, considered heretics by the Church, and the Northern Crusades in the 12th and 13th centuries targeted the last pagan populations in Europe (mostly in the Baltics and Finland).
 There were also “Crusades” that were called to defend Christendom from Muslim—usually Ottoman—invasion.
-The 1396 Crusade of Nicopolis (which is often called the “Battle of Nicopolis” since the enterprise collapsed after just the one engagement), was one such effort.
+The 1396 Crusade of Nicopolis (which is often called the “Battle of Nicopolis” since the enterprise collapsed after just one engagement), was one such effort.

-For roughly two centuries from the late 1100s through 1396 (not long after this battle, in fact), the Balkans, the Danube Basin, and the western Black Sea coastal region were mostly controlled by the Second Bulgarian Empire.
-The Second Bulgarian Empire was more or less a revival of the First Bulgarian Empire (6th-11th centuries), after an interlude (1018-1185) during which those areas were controlled by the Byzantine Empire.
-The Bulgarians were under heavy pressure by the late 14th century from a relatively new player on the Balkan scene: the Ottomans.
+For roughly two centuries, from the late 1100s through 1396 (not long after this battle, in fact), the Balkans, the Danube Basin, and the western Black Sea coastal region were mostly controlled by the Second Bulgarian Empire.
+The Second Bulgarian Empire was more or less a revival of the First Bulgarian Empire (6th-11th centuries), after an interlude (1018-1185) during which those areas were controlled (at least nominally) by the Byzantine Empire.
+By the late 14th century, the Bulgarians were under heavy pressure from a relatively new player on the Balkan scene: the Ottomans.

-The 1389 Battle of Kosovo reduced Serbia to the status of an Ottoman vassal and thereby secured Ottoman control over most of the Balkans.
-The Ottomans captured the fortress of Nicopolis (modern Nikopol, a town in Bulgaria) in 1393, which positioned them right in the heart of the Bulgarian Empire, and Bulgarian nobles appealed to the King of Hungary, Sigismund (d.
+The 1389 Battle of Kosovo reduced Serbia to the status of an Ottoman vassal, giving the nascent empire control over a sizable chunk of the Balkans.
+The Ottomans then captured the fortress of Nicopolis (modern Nikopol, a town in Bulgaria) in 1393, which positioned them right in the heart of the Bulgarian Empire.
+Frightened Bulgarian nobles appealed to the King of Hungary, Sigismund (d.
 1437), for relief.
-Hungary and the Venetian territories along the Adriatic coast were next in line to be run over by the expanding Ottomans, so Sigismund worked quickly to try to counter their advance.
-This was still very early in Ottoman history, so I suspect the Europeans saw them more as an onrushing horde—something akin to the Mongols, who were still recent enough to be remembered—than as the stable empire they eventually became.
+Hungary and the Venetian territories along the Adriatic coast were next in line to be overrun if the Ottomans kept expanding, so Sigismund worked quickly to try to counter their advance.
+This was still very early in Ottoman history, and I suspect the Europeans saw them more as an onrushing horde—something akin to the Mongols, who were still recent enough to be remembered—than as the stable (albeit expansionist) empire they eventually became.

-Sigismund, who had some familiarity with the way the Ottomans fought from talking with other Christian lords in the region, proposed that the army set up with its infantry in the front to deal with the Ottoman vanguard, which was usually composed of the worst Ottoman soldiers and was purely meant to hold the enemy’s attention while the much better mounted forces were free to move around, go for a flanking/enveloping maneuver, strike at the enemy’s weak spots, that kind of thing.
-But the French commanders butted in again, insisting that noble knights (resume eye rolling) couldn’t possibly take second position behind a bunch of peasant infantry or whatever, and so it was the knights who were stationed at the front of the line.
+Sigismund, who had some familiarity with the way the Ottomans fought from talking with other Christian lords in the region, proposed that the army set up with its infantry in the front to deal with the Ottoman vanguard, which was usually composed of the worst soldiers and was purely meant to hold the enemy’s attention while the much better mounted forces were free to move around, to engage in flanking maneuvers, to probe for a weak spot in the enemy line, etc. But the French leaders butted in again, insisting that noble knights (more eye rolling would be appropriate here) couldn’t possibly take second position behind a bunch of peasant infantry or whatever, and so it was the knights who were stationed at the front of the line.

 The French then led the rest of the army to its final set of blunders.
 Although accounts aren’t in total agreement on the details of the battle, they appear to have encountered the Ottoman vanguard as it was coming down a hill outside of Nicopolis, meaning that the mounted French knights were trying to charge uphill.
 As you might imagine, the charge was painfully slow, but even so the French knights were able to drive the irregular Turkish infantry off.
-Coucy now ordered his line to reform before proceeding, but the younger French nobles like Philippe effectively told him to get bent and continued charging up the hill piecemeal.
+Coucy now ordered his line to reform before proceeding, but the younger French nobles like Philip ignored him and continued charging up the hill piecemeal.
 By this point, to be honest, it wasn’t much of a cavalry charge anymore, since many of the horses had crapped out and a lot of the knights were on foot.
-Unfortunately for their chances at battlefield glory, they ran smack into the totally rested Ottoman cavalry, which routed the French line and captured many nobles, including the French army’s de jure leader, the very young John of Nevers (d.
+Unfortunately for their chances at battlefield glory, they ran smack into the totally rested Ottoman cavalry, which routed the French line and captured many nobles, including Coucy’s nominal superior and the de jure leader of the French army, the very young John of Nevers (d.
 1419).

-Nicopolis signaled the end of the Second Bulgarian Empire (there wouldn’t be a third)—the Ottomans subsequently marched on the Bulgarian capital, Vidin, and captured the last Bulgarian tsar, Ivan Sratsimir.
+Nicopolis signaled the end of the Second Bulgarian Empire (there wouldn’t be a third).
+The Ottomans subsequently marched on the Bulgarian capital, Vidin, and captured the last Bulgarian tsar, Ivan Sratsimir.
 He later died in captivity.
-Bayezid got a fat ransom from King Charles VI of France for the return of all those captured nobles (Coucy and Philippe of Artois were not among them, as they died in captivity), plus firm control over the Balkans.
-Things were looking up for the growing empire, until in 1402 Bayezid made the grave mistake of heading east to respond to the challenge of some wanna-be Mongolian warlord named Timur.
-The whupping that Timur laid on the Ottomans at Ankara, and Bayezid’s own death in captivity, sent the young empire into a decade-long tailspin, during which time it lost most of its territorial gains in Europe.
+Bayezid got a fat ransom from King Charles VI of France for the return of John of Nevers and several other captured nobles (Coucy and Philip of Artois were not among them, as they died in captivity), plus firmer control over the Balkans.
+Things were looking up for the Ottomans, until in 1402 Bayezid made the grave mistake of heading east to respond to the challenge of a wanna-be Mongolian warlord named Timur.
+The whupping that Timur laid on the Ottomans at Ankara, and Bayezid’s own subsequent death in captivity, sent the young empire into a decade-long tailspin, during which time it lost most of its territorial gains in Europe.
 Needless to say, they’d be back.